wetube/bitcloud/README.md

 We want, as an experiment, to make this process REALLY open, allowing anyone who wants to participate to share his or her opinion.

-**HOW TO GET STARTED**

-* First, read the proof-of-bandwidth.org paper.
-* Second, read the economic-model.org paper.
-* Third, read the introduction in the bitcloud.org paper.
-This paper is a general structure of the many parts involving in the system, with some details already written, and more to be written with your help.
-* Fourth, do pull request at will and talk in the forum and/or IRC.

 **SPREAD THE WORD**
 We are contacting developers and thinkers only now, as we don't want this project to become mainstream until we have something to really work in and a good bunch of developers.
 Please, spread the word between developers, marketers, thinkers, and similar people.
 There is no way that 1, 2 or 5 people can do this big project alone.
 We must go together.